abraia/abraia-multiple/README.md

 ### Transform images

-Transform and optimize images.
-The service will automatically choose every compression parameter to provide the best result based on the perceived analysis of the original image.
+Transform and optimize images automatically choosing every compression parameter to provide the best result based on the perceived analysis of the original image.

 ```python
 path = 'test/birds.jpg'